 • Only one person is paid.
 The Registered Nurse who travels with the van and conducts the tests.

-• A generous sponsor, The Royal Freemasons’ Benevolent Institution has covered the cost of nursing services for this tour, and has committed to funding at the same level for the 2018/19 tour.
+• A generous sponsor, The Royal Freemasons’ Benevolent Institution has covered the cost of nursing services.

-• Last year, the Premier’s office gave us a grant of $10,000 which has been used to buy the medical consumables needed to conduct the tests.
+• The Premier’s office gave us a grant of $10,000 which has been used to buy the medical consumables needed to conduct the tests.

 • The National breast screening programme has become recognised as a valuable life-saving, on-going project for Australian women.
 If we can save the lives of some of the men-folk too, that will do much to extend their productive lives and potentially save many from becoming a burden on the public health system with premature chronic illness.
 Not to mention the loss and grief for families facing the unexpected death of a loved one.